 In a nation whose institutions typically teach to the test and leave little room for elective courses, general-education programs are starting to gain a foothold.
 Karin Fischer, a Chronicle reporter, explains why China is growing more interested in the liberal arts.

-Brock Read, a senior editor at The Chronicle, is the show's host, reporter, and editor.
+Brock Read is a senior editor at The Chronicle and AfterWord's host, reporter, and editor.
 As a reporter he has profiled Wikipedia vandals, campus radio stations, and collegiate croquet contests, among other things.